EthanPartridge/Cash-Register/README.md

 # CashRegister
-Simple cash register I built using C# and .net framework for CS 258 I believe.
+Simple cash register I built using C# and .net framework for CS 358 - Intermediate OOProgramming Using C#.

 Currently, it only tells the user how to give change back to the customer.
 For example, the program will ask the user how much change is due.
 The user will type in $24.68.
 The program will then tell